 - Notebooks are stuffed with a hodge-podge of returned work and personal items.

 - Getting homework to and from home is a major endeavor.

 - Lunches or lunch money and permission slips for field trips frequently require frantic phone calls home.

 This inability to organize the simplest of tasks plagues many children with disabilities, their families, and their teachers.
 Preaching, scolding, or punishing has little effect on solving this problem.
 Whatever internal mechanism develops in most of us that allows us to live with some sense of order is deficient in these children.
-Eventually, the disorganized child must accept the need for artificial organizers.

 The behavior of the parent is critical in controlling disorganization.
 Parents may have to adjust their own lifestyles to include more orderly approaches to daily schedules, mealtimes, or planning ahead for family outings.
 Family lifestyle will not cause disorganization in the child with learning disabilities, but it can enhance or impede the child's ability to control impulsive behavior.
 Similarly, a disordered classroom will not provide a good model for such a child.
 The following are some specific organizers that may help disorganized children: